extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 </div>

+The interface for configuring the synths and the samplers is a bit different, so we'll look a them individually.
+Like all things in music-making, different folks want to explore different things, so if you don't care about samplers at all then you can skip straight to the [synths](#playing-the-synth) part (or vice versa).

+Finally, as mentioned earlier this guide will use the [pattern language]({{site.baseurl}}{% link _docs/guides/pattern-language.md %}) to play some loops on your samplers & synths (so that you can actually hear them make noise).
+So if you're curious about how that works then check out that guide as well.

+## Configuring & playing the sampler {#playing-the-sampler}

+loading things up (slots & banks) extra params to play (offset, etc) comments on use

+## Configuring & playing the synth {#playing-the-synth}

+perhaps start with start sound & stop sound before switching to the PL stuff?

+also, look at analogue_reset in `analogue.xtm` for inspo about which params to discuss & explore

+main params
+oscillators
+filters
+other fx
+LFOs
+envelopes
+polyphony
+load/save

+other stuff (noise, wavetable)

+TODO: provide some half-decent-sounding (but not _too_ complicated) loops for folks to loop through (e.g. a cover) while they tweak the synth params.

+## TODOs

 ## Relevant example files

 - if you want to dive into playing & configuring the analogue synth stuff first,